Tel: 07538 367275

 For adopted or step children, I'll be guided on how much information you want to share and will be sensitive to the needs of you and your family.

-We'll discuss what you want to include in the ceremony, such as your promises, symbolic actions, readings and music.
+We'll discuss what you want to include in the ceremony, such as your story, your promises, symbolic actions, readings and music.
 We'll talk about your supporting adults and how you'd like them to be involved.
 We'll also discuss logistics such as seating, arrivals and exits.

 After the planning meeting, I'll put together a draft schedule for your ceremony and start working on my script.
 If you're writing your own promises, now is a good time to get started; I can help you with this too.